 How to verify a debt relief company is legitimate

-Take additional steps to look at the backgrounds of debt relief programs before you move forward.
-As you choose among debt relief options, consider these steps:
+Be sure to learn about debt relief programs before you select one.
+As you choose debt relief options, consider these steps:

-- Ask about fees upfront: According to the FTC, some debt relief organizations charge high fees that they try to hide.
-Make sure you have a full understanding of any fees you’ll be charged for debt relief now and later on.
+- Ask about fees upfront: According to the Federal Trade Commission (FTC), some debt relief organizations charge high fees that they try to hide.
+Make sure you fully understand any fees you’ll be charged for debt relief now and later on.

 The bottom line